WiredNerd/poodle/docs/source/runners.md

 Command to execute to test a trial.

+Runner will replace the string `{PYTHONPATH}` in the command with the python path that includes the temporary running location.

-**Default:** `"pytest -x --assert=plain -o pythonpath="`
+**Default:** `"pytest -x --assert=plain -o pythonpath='{PYTHONPATH}'"`

 :::{note}
-Default includes options `-x` to stop execution at first failure, `--assert=plain` to skip extra processing when assertions fail, and `-o pythonpath=` so that pytest doesn't alter the python path before running.
+Default includes options `-x` to stop execution at first failure, `--assert=plain` to skip extra processing when assertions fail, and `-o pythonpath='{PYTHONPATH}'` so that pytest doesn't add the current directory to the python path before running.
 :::